digitalspring/whitepaper/whitepaper.md

 As discussed in the previous chapter, Digital Spring breaks with the traditional server-client approach and lets peers communicate with each other directly.
-Naturally, the question comes up how the peers are supposed to do that if one of them is offline.
+Naturally, the question comes up how the peers are supposed to do that if one of them is offline.^[Clearly, this wouldn't be needed at all for live communication, i.e. if participants of a conversation are expected to be online at the same time by definition, but let's assume an *asynchronous* communication channel for the time being, e.g. Alice and Bob exchange text messages over a longer period of time and do not respond immediately to each other.]
 As an extreme example, consider Alice who would like to send a message to Bob but Bob is offline whenever Alice is online and vice versa.
 Obviously, by the very definition of "offline", there is no way for Alice to deliver the message to Bob directly.
 To arrive at a solution, an analogy can be drawn to physical mail delivery: If the mailman cannot deliver a package because the recipient is not at home (or not answering the bell), he